simonspoerri/ha-wiser-by-feller/README.md

 ### 🚨 Status LED Service
 The integration also provides a status light service that allows you to control the status leds of a Wiser device.
 Each channel (load) of the device supports a brightness value for the logical "on" and "off" state.
 Secondary devices follow the main device.
 As there currently is no way in the Wiser ecosystem to determine wheter a scene is active, scene buttons do not have a logical "on" state.
 Two-channel devices (e.g. two dimmers in the same switch) allow for different configurations for each channel.

-This feature can be used to indicate system status (e.g. turn a light switch to red to indicate that your washing machine has finished and wants to be emptied).
+This feature can be used to indicate system status (e.g. turn a light switch to red to indicate that your washing machine has finished and wants to be emptied or detected motion in a different room).

 #### Limitations
 - In the current implementation of the Wiser ecosystem it is not possible to configure different colors for the "on" and "off" state.